commercetools/commercetools-api-reference/API-GUIDELINE.md

     resources

-    by ID

-    by external ID with equals e.g. customers/key={key}
+    URI parameters like:
+        /{ID}
+        /customer-id={customerId}

 See our documentation for more details https://docs.commercetools.com/http-api.html#hosts and  https://docs.commercetools.com/http-api-authorization#requesting-an-access-token-using-commercetools-oauth2-server

+### Query Parameters
+The Query Parameters can be defined as the optional key-value and not unique that appear after the question mark(?) in the URL and they can be combined with other parameters with an ampersand(&).

+In this case the rules to follow are:
+ - follow the same naming convention as the properties
+ - no need to change of return type based on the parameters
+ - avoid XOR parameters

+ Some examples:

+    customerId
+    staged
+    sku
+    cartId
+    markMatchingVariants
+    country
+    currency
+    localeProjection

 ## Resources
-A Resource is a data collection object or a data representation of an entity in the e-commerce domain, which is specified by properties and methods to operate on them.
+A Resource is a set of data in the e-commerce domain, which is specified by properties and methods to operate on them.

-A resource can be an entity or a collection:
+A resource can be singleton or collection:
- - Entity is a resource that has to be in singular.
+ - Singleton is a single resource that has to be written in singular.
+For example:

+        /product
+        /products/{ID}
  - Collections are a set of resources that must be in plural.
+For example:

+        /products

 A resource may contain sub-collection resources.